amarasovic/abstract-anaphora-data/README.md

 ### Export matches

-Export Matches to File: corpus name + _ + query_name, e.g. wsj_full (without .xml).
+Export Matches to File: tigersearch_matches/corpus_name + _ + query_name, e.g. tigersearch_matches/wsj_full (without .xml).
 It is important for next steps that files are saved exactly in this format.

 * q1 - full
 * q2 - general